-Heat pumps collect heat from the air, water, or ground outside your home and concentrate it for use inside, making the cool space cooler and the warm space warmer.
-Since they operate by moving heat instead of generating heat, heat pumps can provide similar heating and cooling at as little as one quarter of the cost of operating a traditional furnace or air conditioner.
+Heat pumps can provide similar heating and cooling at as little as one-quarter of the cost of operating a traditional furnace or air conditioner.
 The most common type of heat pump is the air-source heat pump, which transfers heat between your house and the outside air.

 Why should I consider installing a heat pump?